rude9/legal/privacy-and-security.md

 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
 If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.

-## 14. Changes To This Privacy Policy
+## 14. Changes To This Privacy and Security Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We may update our Privacy and Security Policy from time to time.
+We will notify you of any changes by posting the new Privacy and Security Policy on this page.

-We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the &quot;effective date&quot; at the top of this Privacy Policy.
+We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the &quot;effective date&quot; at the top of this Privacy and Security Policy.

-You are advised to review this Privacy Policy periodically for any changes.
-Changes to this Privacy Policy are effective when they are posted on this page.
+You are advised to review this Privacy and Security Policy periodically for any changes.
+Changes to this Privacy and Security Policy are effective when they are posted on this page.

 ## 15. Contact Us

-If you have any questions about this Privacy Policy, please contact us:
+If you have any questions about this Privacy and Security Policy, please contact us:

 - By email: privacy@base58.ch
 - By mail: Bösch 80A, 6331 Hünenberg, Switzerland